s-oshitade/jabber/README.md

 * A Resources feature for storing urls relating to respective projects

 ## Live Demo
 You can access the live demo [here](https://jabber-cd1e1.web.app/).
 The app is currently set up for standard-size/ large screen views.
-Mobile and touchscreen views will be supported subsequent versions.
+Mobile and touchscreen views will be supported in subsequent versions.

 ## Screenshots
 * Login